Parallel-in-Time/pySDC/README.md

 * spiraling_particle: a particle moving in varying electric and magnetic fields
 * vanderpol: the van der pol oscillator

+To run one of these, add the root directory of pySDC to your PYTHONPATH and execute `python playground` (this could be done e.g. via `PYTHONPATH=../.. python playground.py`.
+Note that this code requires Python 3!

 Each  of these examples should demonstrate some features of this code, e.g. MLSDC and an IMEX sweeper for the heat equation, the Boris-SDC approach in the particle case and the LU decomposition as well as the application of a nonlinear solver in the van der pol example.